Oputasamuel/SuccinctLabs-Prooforia/replit.md

-# NFT Marketplace with Zero-Knowledge Proofs
+# SP1Mint - Zero-Knowledge NFT Minting Platform

 ## Overview

-This application is a modern NFT marketplace built with zero-knowledge proof technology using SP1 zkVM.
-The platform allows users to create, mint, trade, and verify digital art NFTs with cryptographic proof ensuring privacy and authenticity.
-The application features a React-based frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and Drizzle ORM for database operations.
+SP1Mint is a modern NFT minting platform built with zero-knowledge proof technology using SP1 zkVM.
+The platform allows users to create, mint, and trade digital art NFTs with cryptographic proof ensuring privacy and authenticity.
+The application features email/password authentication, automatic wallet generation, and a credits-based economy.
+Built with React frontend and Node.js/Express backend, utilizing PostgreSQL for data persistence and Drizzle ORM for database operations.

 ## System Architecture